keivrijdag/keivrijdag/README.md

-2018-12-17|Successes in stabilizing road kills in the Caspian tiger (Panthera tigris tigris) in the last decade 2018-12-31|No Giacomonday 2019-01-14|Paper-Rock-Scissors dynamics in collections of papers, rocks and scissors
+2018-12-17|Successes in stabilizing road kills in the Caspian tiger (Panthera tigris tigris) in the last decade 2018-12-31|No Giacomonday 2019-01-14|Paper-Rock-Scissors dynamics in collections of papers, rocks and scissors 2019-01-21|[Extra Giocomonday) Correlation between narcissism and throat patch shape (e.g. not in the shape of a penis) in tayra (Eira barbara)

 ## FAQ